Something all sugar makers know: being in the woods is good for you.

 The Case for Backyard Maple Syrup Making

-Whether it is gathering your sugar wood supplies for a wood-fired maple syrup operation in the heat of summer, identifying your maple trees as the leaves turn in the fall, tapping those trees come winter, or boiling your heart out in spring, making open-air maple syrup in your own backyard is just about as woodsy an activity as you’d ever like to meet.
+Whether it is gathering your sugar wood for a wood-fired maple syrup operation in the heat of summer, identifying your maple trees as the leaves turn in the fall, tapping those trees come winter, or boiling your heart out in spring, making open-air maple syrup in your own backyard is just about as woodsy an activity as you’d ever like to meet.
 And as someone who cared not a bit for the woods before taking the hobby up herself, I can tell you I’m better off for it.

-So take a page from our books and turn your gaze outside and into your woods this year, where you, and your health, belong together!
+So take a page from our books and turn your gaze outside and into your woods next year, where you, and your health, belong together!
 Be in that forest!
 Tap a tree!
 And make your own maple syrup.
 It’s healthy, before you even taste its sweetness!